Daredevil (Marvel Comics series): 1960s

 The series began with Marvel Comics' Daredevil #1 (cover date April 1964), written by Stan Lee and drawn by Bill Everett.
 The cover of the first issue was based on Jack Kirby's original concept sketch, but inked by Everett.
-Everett penciled the contents of the issue.
+Everett pencilled the contents of the issue.
 When Everett turned in his first-issue pencils extremely late, Marvel production manager Sol Brodsky and Spider-Man co-creator Steve Ditko inked a large variety of different backgrounds, a "lot of backgrounds and secondary figures on the fly and cobbled the cover and the splash page together from Kirby's original concept drawing".
-The first issue covered both the character's origins and his desire to enact justice on the man who had killed his father, boxer "Battling Jack" Murdock, who raised young Matthew Murdock in the Hell's Kitchen neighborhood of Manhattan, New York City.
-Jack instills in Matt the importance of education and nonviolence with the aim of seeing his son become a better man than himself.
+The first issue covered the character's origins as well as the murder of his father, boxer "Battling Jack" Murdock, who raised young Matthew Michael Murdock in the Hell's Kitchen neighborhood of Manhattan, New York City.
+Jack instils in Matt the importance of education and non-violence with the aim of seeing his son become a better man than himself.
 In the course of saving a blind man from the path of an oncoming truck, Matt is blinded by a radioactive substance that falls from the vehicle.
 The radioactive exposure heightens his remaining senses beyond normal human limits, and gives him a kind of "radar" sense, enabling him to detect the shape and location of objects around him.
 To support his son, Jack Murdock returns to boxing under the Fixer, a known gangster, and the only man willing to contract the aging boxer.
 When he refuses to throw a fight because his son is in the audience, he is killed by one of the Fixer's men.
 Having promised his father not to use violence to deal with his problems, Matt adopts a new identity who can use physical force.
 Adorned in a yellow and black costume made from his father's boxing robes and using his superhuman abilities, Matt confronts the killers as the superhero Daredevil, unintentionally causing the Fixer to have a fatal heart attack.